rickithadi/bigduckmusic.com/src/pages/features/2020-10-04-weekly-picks-4th-october-2020.md

   - Andrew Marko
   - J.M3
 ---
-**Our top picks this week - featuring lush Japanese ambience from Meitei, jazzy beatwork from Wovensound, and a edgy pop bop from J.M3!**
+**Our top picks this week - featuring lush Japanese ambience from Meitei, jazzy beatwork from Wovensound, and an edgy pop bop from J.M3!**

 # Meitei